-In High Conflict: Why We Get Trapped and How We Get Out, Ripley examines the titular issue and how easy it is to become ensnared.
-Her book follows a cast of characters — including a Chicago gang leader, a guerrilla fighter in Colombia, and a legendary mediator-turned-politician — each of whom entranced by (and eventually freed from) high conflict.
+In High Conflict: Why We Get Trapped and How We Get Out, Ripley examines the titular issue and how easy it is to become ensnared by it.
+Her book follows a cast of characters — including a Chicago gang leader, a guerrilla fighter in Colombia, and a legendary mediator-turned-politician — each of whom became entranced by (and eventually freed from) high conflict.
 Ripley dives into the science of high conflict, offering ways to identify it and providing tactics to help readers re-think how they engage in conflict in the first place.
 It’s a smart, kind-hearted guide for our hyper-polarized times.

 Fatherly spoke to Ripley about the trap of high conflict, how to escape, and some tactics to help us all handle big and small disagreements better.

 First of all, what does healthy conflict look like?

 Good conflict can be stressful and heated, uncomfortable, unpleasant — all those things.
 But there’s a sense that it’s going somewhere, and you don’t know for sure.
 There’s also some element of curiosity in good conflict.
 This is evident in the fact that more questions get asked, there’s more curiosity, people leave the conversation more satisfied, people are more likely to feel heard.
 Even as they disagree, there are still flashes of surprise or maybe even humor.
 All are mixed in there.

 High conflict, by contrast, you write, “is what happens when conflict clarifies into a good versus evil kind of feud, the kind with an us and a them.”
 This is very defining.